suyanksaraswat/syncify-app/README.md

 ---
 ### Contributing
 You can assign yourself tasks to work on the priority features.
 Or build features you feel are useful and make a PR and we'll happily review.

+#### Pull requests
+We use a development branch
+- Create your branches off 'development'
+- Branches should be labelled with relevant tags at the start - `feat/user-login`, `bug/loading-error`
+- Pull requests should be made into 'development'

+#### Say hi

 Join the [Slack group](https://join.slack.com/t/syncify-app/shared_invite/zt-ch9hm0av-EG1ILFkLx1qHyddw90YJrg)